Descendant log Gromov-Witten invariants for toric varieties and tropical curves: Introduction

 The discrepancy essentially arises because the log GW count considers extra markings at each point where the $\bb{P}^1$ meets the toric boundary $D$ of $\bb{P}^2$.
 By Thm.~\ref{main-comparison-thm}, this log GW invariant can be related to the usual one by removing these extra markings via the divisor equation.
 Using our correspondence theorem Thm~\ref{mainthmintro}, we obtain

 \cite{GrP2} and \cite{Over} describe more complicated tropical counts which do give the ordinary invariants for $\bb{P}^2$, but the geometric meaning of their counts was previously mysterious.
 The $3\langle [\pt]\psi^1\rangle^{\bb{P}^2}_{0,\ell}$-term above illustrates why some of their tropical curves appear.
-We plan to use our result to further illuminate their counts in a paper joint with P. Overholser.
+We plan to use our result to further illuminate their counts in a paper joint with N. Nabijou.
 We encourage the reader to look at the further Examples~\ref{example-double-psi}, \ref{Boundary-Markings} and \ref{ex-hyperell} in \S\ref{sec-applications}.